horizontalsystems/blockchain-crypto-guides/fundamentals/8-transactions-basics.md

 When sending cryptocurrencies like Bitcoin or Ethereum the sender expected to pay a transaction fee.
 That fee goes as compensation to one of the blockchain nodes which will be the first to add the transaction to a blockchain.

+Generally, blockchains are free to participate however require its native cryptocurrency to do anything.
+Both on Ethereum and Bitcoin, sender also pays a service fee to the blockchain network on every transaction.

 > **You don't need to understand the details here, just keep in mind that thousands of nodes powering the blockchain will receive the transaction within a few seconds after it's sent.**
 >
 > **The node that adds it first to the blockchain will get the associated fee as a reward.
 Every time you send a transaction you will be paying fees to a different node.
 Consider it as a service fee for using the network.**